onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Why hierarchy is structurally fundamental
 The ancients showed us that a hierarchy is the most stable and transcendental - we need to build an integrated informational pyramid and achieve coherence and resonance

-Without CA a system cannot learn - lunacy is doing the same thing and expecting different results
+Without CA (credit assignment) a system cannot learn - lunacy is doing the same thing and expecting different results

 Write how you’ll go about writng the book